Consistency training III: An engineer's guide to the literature

 Refines Laine and Aila’s EMA into Mean Teacher, the canonical example from the asymmetrical EMA siamese family.
 Consistency training from semi-supervised learning.
 Uses dropout and basic data aug.

 which takes an exponentially-moving average (EMA) of model weights instead.
-You’ll see variants of this model everywhere: French et al Self-ensembling for visual domain adaptation (2018)
+You’ll see variants of this model everywhere:

 ———————–